safesoftware/helm-charts/README.md

 ## Semantic Versioning

-We follow the major.minor.patch versioning method.
+We follow the major.minor.patch versioning method (more details can be found on semver.org).
 Here is what each component means:

 ### Major Version